noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

   primaryCni: sriov                               # CNI plugin used
 ```

-### 6.2 Network Operator - orchestrate fabric configurartion for MACVLAN interfaces connected to POD
+### 6.2 Network Operator - orchestrate fabric configuration for MACVLAN interfaces connected to Pod

-Similarly to SR-IOV interfaces, additional interfaces managed by MACVLAN CNI are supported by Network Operator.
-It will configured Cisco ACI fabric with relevant Static Ports under EPG.
+Similar to SR-IOV interfaces, additional interfaces managed by MACVLAN CNI are supported by Network Operator.
+It will configure Cisco ACI fabric with relevant Static Ports under EPG.
 In case of bonded uplink, Network Operator discovers port-channel members and configures static port under EPG referring to the Virtual Port-Channel or Port-Channel Interface Group Policy.

 In order to specify VLAN ID in the NetworkAttachmentDefinition directly, configure subinterface on the uplink that will be used by MACVLAN, and refer subinterface in NetworkAttachmentDefinition.